M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -n, --node <node>

-   The node where the code in question might run.
+   The node where the code in question will run.

+   Code marked with this option will run on exactly this node.
+The default is the local node name.

+.. option:: -g, --group <group>

-   Not using this option means that the code in question may run on any node.
+   The group which the code in question shall run on.

+   The default group is "all".

 .. program:: distkv client run all